Spencerx/datapackager/README.md

-   This will create a virtual machine and run the Vagrantfile in the `ckan-packaging` directory, which in turn runs an Ansible playbook which builds the datapackager package.
+   This will create a virtual machine and run the Vagrantfile in the `ckan-packaging` directory, which in turn runs an Ansible playbook which builds the Data Packager package.

    You'll be prompted for a build 'iteration'.
 This should normally be `0`, but if for some reason you have to publish a new version of the same package (i.e. nothing in the code changed, but something went wrong in the packaging so the package has to be rebuilt), then you should increase the iteration number.
-When building the first package for a new version of Datapackager, the iteration number should be reset to `0` again.
+When building the first package for a new version of Data Packager, the iteration number should be reset to `0` again.

    When typing the iteration number, your input will not be output to the console as there is a current bug with Ansible and Vagrant.

    The build process may take some time.
-Once it has completed, there will be a file called `datapackage_X.Y.Z-I_amd64.deb` in the `ckan-packaging` directory.
+Once it has completed, there will be a file called `datapackager_X.Y.Z-I_amd64.deb` in the `ckan-packaging` directory.

 Once you've followed the above process once, you can re-use the same virtual